Table of Contents Show

 So if you had dismissed the microphone permission for a particular app, you wouldn’t be able to use the mic while using it. iPhone customers can check the allowed permission of each application in the following ways.

-Step.
 4→.
-Now navigate the app where the mic is not working to check its permissions.
+Now navigate the App on the list where the mic is not working to check its permissions.

 After following the steps listed above, open the application again and check if it the working fine or not.
 If not, then move on to the following method.